ksing/optiver-optitrade-challenge/README.md

 **Last thing: every trade will impact your position &mdash; keep an eye on it to manage your risk exposure!**

+### Bankruptcy [IMPORTANT]

+You start with **20,000 EUR**.
+If you end up losing all of it, you go bankrupt!
+When this happens, your team is out of the game for **10 minutes**.
+Use this time wisely to rethink your strategy and feel free to ask the Optiverians for help!

+After these 10 minutes, you'll start again with 20,000 euros.

 ## Protocol specification